openmobilehub/omh-storage/README.md

                 .execute()
     cancellableCollector.addCancellable(cancellable)
    ```

+If you are configuring this step by step on the `code-starter` branch:
+1. Copy this snippet
+2. Go to the file `FileViewerViewModel`
+3. Search the comment `// Add here snippet for download files`
+4. Paste there the snippet

 # Sample App
 This repository includes a [Storage-sample](/storage-sample) that demonstrates the functionality of the OMH Storage Client Library.